michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 print active interfaces, add `show` plus the query, in this case `up`.
 Keep track of changes to the network connections with `ip mon`.
 Adding `-ts` gives you a scroll-friendly timestamp.

+The exact procedure for releasing and renewing DHCP leases on Linux depends on the distribution.
+One of these commands should do the trick.
+Make sure you have a backup plan for accessing the device if you are working on it remotely.

 :::